ai-nishikant/RAG-Blog-Series/5_context_windows/README.md

 This repository contains the code companion for the blog:
 **“How to Optimize RAG Context Windows for Smarter Retrieval.”**

-It demonstrates practical techniques for optimizing retrieval and context management in **Retrieval-Augmented Generation (RAG)** systems:
+It demonstrates multiple strategies for optimizing retrieval and managing context in **Retrieval-Augmented Generation (RAG)** systems — from candidate selection to compression:
 - Multi-stage retrieval
 - Multi-query rewriting
 - Reranking (Cohere or lexical fallback)
 - Dynamic metadata filtering
 - Summarization under tight context (flagship demo)
-- Hybrid pipelines combining multiple techniques
+- Hybrid orchestration combining all techniques

 ---